wblakecannon/terraform-jupyter/README.md

 ### output.tf
 This is where you can have Terraform output certain attributes after it has completed running.

+### script.sh
+This is a bash shell script that executes when the EC2 instance is created.
+It does some lower level Linux stuff and takes care of:

+1. Creating a log file for debugging.
+1. Updates Amazon Linux 2 packages.
+1. Mounts the EBS volume as `/anaconda3`.
+1. Edits the `fstab` file inside Amazon Linux 2 to ensure the volume is not lost during a reboot.
+1. Downloads and installs Anaconda.
+1. Creates and configures the Jupyter Notebook config file to make Jupyter Notebook AWS friendly.

 ### var.tf
 This is where Terraform stores variables used in `main.tf`.